`Why didn't you allocate this task to them?' Negotiation-Aware Explicable Task Allocation and Contrastive Explanation Generation: Related Works

-\textbf{Model Reconciliation Explanations \quad} Human-aware AI systems are often expected to be able to explain their decisions.
-A good overview about the different kinds of explanations, and what makes them more comprehensible and effective, can be found in \cite{miller2018explanation}.
-To generate the various types of explanations, several computation methods exist in AI, ranging from explaining decisions of machine learning systems \cite{ribeiro2016should,melis2018towards} to explaining sequential decisions by planners \cite{chakraborti2020emerging}.
+\looseness=-1 Human-aware AI systems are often expected to be able to explain their decisions \cite{miller2018explanation}.
+To generate the various types of explanations, several computation methods exist in AI, ranging from explaining decisions of machine learning systems \cite{ribeiro2016should,melis2018towards,rosenfeld2019explainability,anjomshoae2019explainable,mualla2022quest} to explaining sequential decisions by planners \cite{chakraborti2020emerging}.
+In \cite{lyons2021conceptualising,van2021evaluating}, the authors identify the need for allowing dialog and being able to provide causal explanations as core principles of explanation in decision making systems.
+While recent works enable humans to contest black-box decisions \cite{kluttz2022shaping,aler2020contestable} and provide causal explanation for an observed behavior \cite{madumal2020explainable}, our work is the first to exhibit both these characteristics in the context of a task-allocation system with multiple humans stakeholders.
 The need for explanations in our work arises out of the incomplete knowledge the human has about their teammates and the team's performance metric.
-We subscribe the idea of model reconciliation as explanations and, similar to \cite{sreedharan2018hierarchical}, enable AITA to come up with contrastive explanation when the human deems the proposed allocation as unfair and provides a counterfactual.
-The counterfactual generation process allows one to make meaningful restrictions about the human's computational capabilities, in contrast to previous works that humans are expected to come up with optimal solutions \cite{endriss2003optimal,endriss2006negotiating}.
+We subscribe to the idea of model reconciliation as explanations and enable AITA (similar in spirit to what \cite{sreedharan2018hierarchical} for planning problems) to come up with contrastive explanation when the human deems the proposed task-allocation inexplicable and contests it with a counterfactual.